 Cocoa butter has a mildly sweet flavor and aroma that is reminiscent of chocolate; the scent is stronger than the taste.
 It is never eaten on its own but only used as an ingredient in recipes.
 The texture of coconut butter is like coconut oil and coconut butter combined.

 Cocoa Butter Recipes

-Since cocoa butter is dairy-free and safe for a vegan diet, it is often used as a butter substitute.
-But since it has a high smoke point, it is also great to use when searing meat at high temperatures.
+Because cocoa butter is dairy free and safe for a vegan diet, it is often used as a butter substitute.
+Since it has a high smoke point, it is also great to use when searing meat at high temperatures.

 Where to Buy Cocoa Butter

 Cocoa butter can be found at health food and specialty grocery stores, as well as online.
 Cosmetic-grade cocoa butter is available at drug stores and vitamin shops.
 Read the label carefully to be sure the product is pure cocoa butter and that it is food grade.
 If there are additional ingredients or it does not specify "food grade," it may not be safe to eat.
 Food grade tends to be more expensive than the type used for beauty care.